Categories

 The enforcement order mandates that within 120 days, TDBNA must submit a comprehensive BSA/AML Action Plan to the Examiner-in-Charge for approval.
 This plan must address the bank’s deficiencies in adhering to the Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) regulations.
 The action plan must include detailed corrective actions, reasonable timelines for implementation, and clear accountability for executing these measures.
 The board of directors is responsible for overseeing the implementation, ensuring adherence, and monitoring progress, with formal reviews required at least annually.

 The Action Plan must be subject to continuous updates and modifications as necessary, particularly if directed by the Examiner-in-Charge or if the bank identifies further areas of improvement.
-Any significant deviations or material changes to the plan must be approved by the Examiner-in-Charge.
-TDBNA is also required to submit quarterly progress reports detailing corrective actions taken, outstanding issues, and timelines for resolving any compliance deficiencies, ensuring transparency in the bank’s efforts to remediate its AML program.
+The Examiner-in-Charge must approve any significant deviations or material changes to the plan.
+TDBNA must also submit quarterly progress reports detailing corrective actions, outstanding issues, and timelines for resolving compliance deficiencies, ensuring transparency in the bank’s efforts to remediate its AML program.

 In the event of ongoing issues or independent assessments highlighting further weaknesses, the bank must provide written documentation to the Examiner-in-Charge.
-The board’s role in reviewing and responding to these assessments will be key in driving accountability and ensuring the continuous improvement of TDBNA’s BSA/AML compliance program.
+The board’s review and response to these assessments will drive accountability and ensure the continuous improvement of TDBNA’s BSA/AML compliance program.

 AML Program Assessment and Remediation

 The independent consultant’s primary objective is to assess the bank’s BSA/AML program against its risk profile, identifying any gaps or weaknesses in its structure and operations.
-This review will look at whether the bank’s transaction monitoring, suspicious activity reporting, and overall governance are robust enough to meet the demands of both U.S. regulatory requirements and the bank’s evolving risk landscape.
-The consultant’s findings will be critical in determining how effectively TDBNA’s AML framework is functioning and where improvements are necessary.
+This review will examine whether the bank’s transaction monitoring, suspicious activity reporting, and overall governance are robust enough to meet the demands of U.S. regulatory requirements and the bank’s evolving risk landscape.
+The consultant’s findings will be critical in determining how effectively TDBNA’s AML framework functions and where improvements are necessary.

 Beyond simply identifying deficiencies, the bank must ensure it takes prompt and effective action to remediate the issues raised by the independent consultant.
-TDBNA is required to incorporate the necessary remediation efforts into its existing BSA/AML Action Plan, ensuring that all gaps are addressed in a timely and comprehensive manner.
+TDBNA must incorporate the necessary remediation efforts into its existing BSA/AML Action Plan, ensuring that all gaps are addressed promptly and comprehensively.
 This integration is crucial, as failure to properly implement corrective measures could lead to further regulatory actions and potentially severe penalties.
-The OCC will continue to monitor the bank’s progress through the ongoing submission of updated action plans and progress reports.
+The OCC will continue to monitor the bank’s progress by submitting updated action plans and progress reports.

 Ultimately, this process highlights the importance of maintaining a dynamic and adaptable BSA/AML program that can respond to emerging risks and regulatory expectations.
-TDBNA’s engagement with an independent consultant serves as a reminder for all financial institutions that complacency in AML compliance is not an option.
-By continually assessing and improving their compliance frameworks, banks can better mitigate risk, avoid regulatory scrutiny, and ensure that their AML programs remain strong, effective, and compliant with the law.
+TDBNA’s engagement with an independent consultant reminds all financial institutions that complacency in AML compliance is not an option.
+By continually assessing and improving their compliance frameworks, banks can better mitigate risk, avoid regulatory scrutiny, and ensure their AML programs remain strong, effective, and compliant with the law.

 Three is Not Always a Crowd